TexturedFuture/Minecraft-SSTool/README.md

 All mode

-This will scan all the mods/jars in the same directory as the python file is in
+If you tye "all" This will scan all the mods/jars in the same directory as the python file is in